1780 Atlantic hurricane season: Savanna-la-Mar Hurricane

 A strong storm formed in the southern Caribbean Sea on October 1.
 Shortly after, it sank the British transport ship Monarch with all hands, including several hundred Spanish prisoners.
 The hurricane began to move northwest towards Jamaica, where it destroyed the port of Savanna-la-Mar on October 3.
 Many of the town's residents gathered at the coast to watch, but the 20 foot storm surge engulfed the onlookers in addition to the docked ships and many of the town's buildings.
 In the nearby port village of Lucea, 400 people perished and all but two structures were destroyed; 360 people were killed in the nearby town of Montego Bay.
-The hurricane would later sink the British frigate Phoenix, killing 200 crew members, and ships-of-the-line Victor, Barbadoes, and Scarborough among others.
+The hurricane would subsequently sink the British frigate HMS Phoenix, killing 20 of her crew; the sloops HMS Victor and HMS Barbadoes and post ship HMS Scarborough also foundered during the hurricane.
 It continued its direction, and made landfall in Cuba on October 4, followed by a pass over the Bahamas.
 The storm is believed to have caused 3,000 deaths.

-The Great Hurricane
+Great Hurricane of 1780

-The second hurricane of October 1780 formed before or on October 10.
+The second hurricane of October 1780 formed on October 9.
 It is still referred to as "The Great Hurricane" or "Great Hurricane of the Antilles" in some places, but its official name is "San Calixto Hurricane."
-The hurricane devastated the island of Barbados on October 10 with 200+ mph wind gusts, killing 4,300 and creating an economic depression.
+The hurricane devastated the island of Barbados on October 10 with an estimate of 200 mph (325 km/h) wind gusts, killing 4,300 and creating an economic depression.
 St. Vincent suffered a 20-foot (6 meter) storm surge.
 The storm went on to kill 6,000 people on the island of St. Lucia and 9,000 on Martinique, with its capital city, St. Pierre, becoming almost completely demolished.
 It later moved northwestward toward the island of St. Eustatius, killing 4,000 to 5,000 and devastating Puerto Rico, Dominique, and Bermuda.
 In total, the hurricane caused a record 22,000 deaths in the eastern Caribbean Sea and rates as the all-time deadliest hurricane in the Atlantic.
 The high number of fatalities is due in part to "the presence of the powerful fleets of Britain and France, both maneuvering on nearby islands to strike blows at each other's rich possessions in the Antilles."
 The storm dissipated on or after October 18.